If you have coarse grass ruining the appearance of your lawn then chances are that it’s Annual Meadow Grass, or AMG, or Poa Annua.

 Annual Meadow Grass Doesn’t tolerate regular mowing – especially if you mow in different directions.
 This is called ‘cross mowing’.

 Cut the grass every couple of days during the growing season but each time you do, change the direction in which you mow.

 So one day you’ll mow the lawn lengthways, the next time you’d mow widthways and the next you’d mow diagonally.

 This will weaken the shallow rooting, weed grass while having no effect on the deeper rooting desirable grasses.

-As we know, Annual Meadow Grass grows low to the ground so even if you mow on the lowest setting, the seed heads can remain intact.
+As we know, Annual Meadow Grass grows low to the ground so even if you mow on the lowest setting, the seed heads can often remain intact.

 To make sure you remove the seed heads, either brush or rake the lawn before mowing to stand the grass up.